RuizHenrique01/RuizHenrique01/README.md

 ### About me

 <p align=justify>
-I'm a computer technician graduated from the Instituto Federal de Educação, Ciência e Tecnologia do Amazonas(IFAM) and a junior software developer.
+I'm a computer technician graduated from the Instituto Federal de Educação, Ciência e Tecnologia do Amazonas(IFAM) and a junior softwares developer.

 - Courses :books: - I have technical course in computers and some technologies like Java, Introduction to Python, Spring MVC, Android Development with Kotlin, Restful API and more.
 - Knowledges :man_teacher: - I have knowledges in Android and Web development, in addition to having knowledges in other technologies such as Restful APIs, HTML, CSS, JS, Python and databases.